aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 4. For any question, the user may select to use a hint before answering (50/50, Phone a friend, Ask the audience), which will print onto the screen to help the user answer.

-Use Case: Choosing Game Modes From the Starting Menu
+Use Case: Configure Game: Non-Random
 =================================
 **Actors**: Player, Systems